 - 1. Students must submit a Petition to Graduate to the Registrar's Office by the posted deadline. - 2.
-Students must purchase appropriate academic regalia by the posted deadline. - Regalia must be purchased from NewSchool's authorized vendor.
+Students must purchase appropriate academic regalia by the posted deadline. - 3.
+Students must have satisfied any outstanding balance owed to the school or have made satisfactory arrangements with the student accounts office evidenced by that office approving the Petition to Graduate filed with the registrar - Regalia must be purchased from NewSchool's authorized vendor.